Aleeshakara/aleeshakara.github.io/README.md

 I chose to use ….. for my logo as I wanted my name to have a stylish cursive font.
 I chose …. throughout the website as it appears fun and friendly.
 I used sizing, word spacing and letter spacing to change the format throughout.

+##Follow up

+*A live website, preferably with my own domain
+*Update Projects Page with live projects
+*Interactive (using Javascript)
+*Possibly a blog, videos or newsletter

 ## Technologies used

 *	[HTML](https://html.com/)- The main structure of the pages